garris/BackstopJS/README.md

 ...

 ## Many many thanks to [all the contributors](https://github.com/garris/BackstopJS/graphs/contributors) with special thanks to...
-- [Shuresh KM](https://github.com/garris/BackstopJS/commits/master?author=nobso) for help on the 1.3.2 release
+- [Suresh Kumar.
+M](https://github.com/garris/BackstopJS/commits/master?author=nobso) for help on the 1.3.2 release
 - [Klaus Bayrhammer](https://github.com/klausbayrhammer) for all the incredible effort leading up to 1.0 -- the cli reports and compatibility fixes are awesome!
 - [Evan Lovely](https://github.com/EvanLovely) and [Klaus Bayrhammer](https://github.com/klausbayrhammer) for help on the 0.9.0 release
 - [Robert O'Rourke](https://github.com/sanchothefat) for help on the 0.8.0 release